mnaberez/vc1541dos/README.md

 ### No Wedge

 VC-1541-DOS can also be used without installing the wedge by entering `sys 40963` followed by a command.
-Not installing the wedge allows BASIC programs to run at their original speed, since no extra work is done in `CHRGET`.
-It may also allow another wedge program to work, as long as it does not use the same areas of RAM as VC-1541-DOS.

 This statement is equivalent to `!load"filename"`:

 ```text
 sys40963load"filename"
 ```

-Whitespace may optionally follow the `sys` address for readability.
 All of the VC-1541-DOS commands may be used this way, regardless of whether the wedge is installed or not.
 Due to the way `sys` parsing works, a device number prefix (such as `!9load"filename"` in the wedge) cannot be used.

+The commands `!print#`, `!get#`, `!cmd#`, and `!close#` can be used with `sys40963` but they cannot be the very first VC-1541-DOS command executed because they do not initialize the VIA.
+This is not a problem when working with disk files, since `!open` is always called first.
+However, to read the command channel of a drive into variables without first sending a command, or to send data to a printer, `!open` is not called first.
+As a workaround, you can use `sys40960:!q` first, which installs the wedge (initializing the VIA in the process) and then immediately uninstalls it.

 ### Additional Entry Points